danielringch/homebattery/docs/handbook/hardware_selection.rst

   :width: 500
   :alt: multi controller example

-In a usual multi controller setup, all inverters are connected to one main controller.
-Chargers and batteries can either be connected to the main controller or to one or more additional controllers.
+In a multi controller setup, all inverters and grid chargers are connected to one main controller.
+Solar chargers and batteries can either be connected to the main controller or to one or more additional controllers.

 For more information, see TODO.

 Housing
 -------

 The homebattery PCBs can be mounted using M3 screws.
-When using add-on boards, the PCBs are usually stacked with the baseboard on top.
+When using add-on boards, the PCBs are stacked behind the baseboard.

 There is no case specifically for home battery, but there are instructions how to use a standard case with transparent front, see the :doc:`hardware reference <../hardware/housing>`.